 Getting negative feedback about your products might make you want to hide.

-Here’s why you shouldn’t: The old adage of “all press is good press” rings true here because now that people are talking about your products, you hold the power to shape the narrative through your website content.
+Here’s why you shouldn’t: The adage of “all press is good press” rings true here because now that people are talking about your products, you hold the power of shaping the narrative through your website content.

 For example, one of my former freelance clients, the photography gear brand Custom SLR, had a product that was both popular and controversial: the ProDot shutter button upgrade.